Collier Campbell Reprised by Li & Fung

 Cathy Dezelon, Li & Fung U.S. account manager for the brand, said that Life in Colour, the launch collection here, is printed on 200TC cotton percale and “is the most comprehensive collection to be introduced for many years.”

 “Freedom of thought is captured through fresh brush marks, spontaneous painting skills and as always their distinctive color palette,” said Dezelon.
 Along with Nylon Designs design manager Eva Vincent, Dezelon will be walking buyers through the line this week.

 Three key themes, among the 10 new patterns for Life in Colour, are:

 Herbaceous Border — A riot of color inspired by a fully bloomed garden, with dazzling flowers set against a clear blue sky;Cleo — Glamorously sophisticated, a fresh and delightful adaptation of a traditional chinoiserie;Brixham Harbour — Inspired by shimmering horizons and bunting dancing in the breeze.

-Bedding comprised the selection for this market, with an assortment of sheets, comforters, shams and related top of bed products.
-Sacher said besides showing to retailers, Li & Fung also took inquiries from vendors interested in the Collier Campbell brand for other merchandise categories.
+Bedding comprises the selection for this market, with an assortment of sheets, comforters, shams and related top of bed products.
+Sacher said besides showing to retailers, Li & Fung will also be taking inquiries from vendors interested in the Collier Campbell brand for other merchandise categories.